createdbypete/createdbypete.com/source/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 ### Install Ruby

-OS X comes with Ruby installed (Mavericks even gets version 2.0.0, previously it was only 1.8.7), as we don't want to be messing with core files we're going to use the brilliant [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) to manage and install our Ruby versions for our development environment.
+OS X comes with Ruby installed (Mavericks/Yosemite even gets version 2.0.0, previously it was only 1.8.7), as we don't want to be messing with core files we're going to use the brilliant [rbenv](https://github.com/sstephenson/rbenv) and [ruby-build](https://github.com/sstephenson/ruby-build) to manage and install our Ruby versions for our development environment.

 Lets get _brewing_!
 We can install both of the required packages using Homebrew, once done we add a line to our `~/.bash_profile` and reload our terminal profile.